My Advice for a Beginner/New House Plant Parent

-There is MUCH to learn about the ups and downs of plant parenthood, however, I have a few words of advice for all you brand new plant mums & dads!
+There is SO MUCH to learn about the ups and downs of plant parenthood.
+This blog is dedicated to helping all you brand new plant mums & dads!

-There are a few things I wish I had been clued in on before jumping into the community like a deer in headlights.
-That's exactly what it feels like at times!
+There are a few things I wish I had been clued in on tbefore I started my plant parent journey!

 Start with one or two relatively cheap and easy to get plants and learn how to care for them properly.
 Taking the time to research a plant and its unique care requirements before you make the purchase is the way to go!
 This way your initial experience with house plants will likely be a more positive and rewarding one.
 Nothing like the disappointment of buying an expensive house plant and killing it in a week!
 EEK!

 Don't go into debt for plants!
 Just like anything else in life... house plants are not worth going into debt for!
 Yes, maybe you've just seen someone selling a wish list plant for a great price... but you will get the opportunity to purchase it again!
 There will always be another one.
-Don't panic buy!
 This also leads to spending more than one can afford on plants.
-If you can't afford it, don't buy it!
 Every day expenses should always come first!
 Remember your family are also affected by your plant purchase decisions!

 Take the time to check for pests on plants while in the shop.
 No matter how reputable the shop is you are purchasing a plant from, everyone is vulnerable to pests.
-Have a good check of your plants before you take them home, this can save a lot of hassle later & save the rest of your plant collection from infection.
+Have a good check of your plants before you take them home.
+This can save a lot of hassle later & save the rest of your plant collection.
 If you get it home and find it DOES have pests, contact your store and they'll help you out!
 I also recommend quarantining new plants for at least a week when you bring them home, so you can catch anything before it spreads.

 When interacting with others in the plant community, don't be scammy!
 Speaking from experience here, there is nothing worse or more annoying than being nagged or almost begged for 'free or reasonably priced' cuttings or plants.
 A lot of people believe that just because people have large plants or a lot of one type of plant, that they should just cut it up and share it around because it didn't cost them anything right?
 Wrong!
 People spend a lot of time and effort into propagating & growing their plants and deserve to be treated with a bit of respect for it.